 1. Balance highly colourful and textured materials using neutrals.

 2. Your interior doesn’t have to be white-washed to make negative space work.
-Read our previous blog, Harness the Power of Negative Space at Home, to know how to work with empty spaces.

 Are you planning to revamp your home?